 If you do have the money, assess the request, substituting another family member or the birth family member.
 If your sister asked for $100 for groceries, would you give it to her?
 If your cousin asked for a month’s rent, would you give it to him?

 You may have read that question and thought, “I wouldn’t give my sister a penny.
 That witch stole my identity!”
 That’s a valid point.
-If the birth family member you’re thinking about has a checkered legal past or is an addict, you must take that into consideration as well.
+If the birth family member you’re thinking about has a checkered legal past or is an addict, you must consider that as well.
 Similarly, if you provided your child’s birth mother money for rent, and she went out and spent it on insanely expensive shoes, you have every right to decide you’re not going to help next time.

 Remember that just because you give money once, doesn’t mean that you have to do so every time.
 You may not always be able to say “yes,” and that’s OK.
-If you’re concerned that the money may not be spent wisely (see the aforementioned shoes problem), you can offer to go to the provider directly.
+If you’re concerned that the money may not be spent wisely (see the aforementioned shoe problem), you can offer to go to the provider directly.

 Over the past 10 years, our children’s birth parents have occasionally asked us for money.
 Sometimes we’ve been able to say yes.
 More often, we’ve had to say no, especially during the times where my husband or I have been out of work.
 For the most part, I don’t feel too guilty about not being able to offer monetary assistance.
 I do feel guilty about one of the times we did offer assistance, though.

 We had been saving to get a big-ticket item for our family as a whole.
 One of my children’s birth parents asked for a large sum of money, and we gave the money we had saved.
 Not long after that, my husband lost his job.
 So, not only did we not get the item that would have been very fun and useful for us all, we didn’t have any savings either.